Rahul working on roadmap for Wayanad development

 Those called to meet him in Delhi on Friday include state Congress President Mullapally Ramachandran, Leader of Opposition Ramesh Chennithala, district Congress presidents of Wayanad, Kozhikode and Malappuram as well as some Indian Union Muslim League (IUML) leaders.

-Jharkhand lynching: Rahul says silence of powerful voices in BJP-ruled central, state govts shocking

-"Rahul Gandhi has indicated that he wants to bring systematic development in his constituency keeping in mind its environment," Kozhikode district Congress President T. Sidiq said in Kozhikode.
+"Rahul Gandhi has indicated that he wants to bring systematic development in his constituency keeping in mind its environment," Kozhikode district Congress President T. Sidiq said here.

 "His offices in the constituency would also be streamlined to see speedy redressal of issues that the people face," said Sidiq.